Gotowy/Movie-App/README.md

 # netFilmoteka - movie browsing portal (under construction)

-netFilmoteka is a personal project where main purpose was to build a React application which uses a complex third part API in case to create some functional web site.
+netFilmoteka is a personal project where main purpose was to build a React application which uses a complex third part API in case to create some functional and useful web site.
 While working on the project I also incorporated Redux because of reaching the point where dependencies between component states started to seem a little vailed.

 ## Built with:
 HTML i CSS (flex-box, grid, media queries)